But how should it be defined – by total charge or charge/capacity ratio?

 Low charge ammonia (NH3) is increasingly a topic of interest and importance to the industrial sector.
 The applications are getting bigger and the charges are getting smaller.

 Having less of the toxic refrigerant in the system is a great advantage for a system’s safety and its susceptibility to regulatory standards.
 The former “more is better” philosophy when it comes to the charge is getting rejected.
 Increasingly, all but the essential charge gets eliminated and the heat transfer to a secondary fluid or the air is maximised.
-Terry L. Chapp discusses this development in a white paper (click here to download the paper).
+Terry L. Chapp discusses this development in a white paper (download the paper below the article).

 “The actual size of the ammonia charge in any given facility has come under a large and expansive examination by regulatory authorities, communities, and insurance providers.” –– Terry L. Chapp